In the UK, we’re lucky enough to have many of Europe’s most beautiful, charming, and iconic cities just a short flight away.

 Amsterdam itself needs no real introduction.
 This compact city is perfect for exploring on foot – or by bike, like the locals – and discovering the delights of this canal-crossed city is always enjoyable.
 This is a city that’s jam-packed with creativity and culture, and it beautifully combines compelling history with modern, gritty edginess.

-Pretty villages dot the countryside and the country’s famous tulip fields are a sight to behold; while, in the north, you can walk (or relax!) on the long stretches of sandy beaches that line the coast.
+Pretty villages dot the countryside and the famous tulip fields are a sight to behold; and, in the north, you can relax on the long stretches of sandy beaches that line the coast.

 There are many beautiful, interesting, and characterful holiday destinations just a short flight from the UK – and these are just nine of them!

-If you’re happy to travel a little bit further, you have even more options: just have a read of our article, 10 amazing countries you can get to in under four hours, or head over to the travel section of our website for more inspiration.
+If you’re happy to travel a little bit further, there are even more options: just have a read of our article, 10 amazing countries you can get to in under four hours, or head over to the travel section of our website for more inspiration.

 Looking to book your next getaway?